ashfaqnisar/tutorial-json/README.md

   "lastKey": "lastValue"
 }
 ```
+### example2.json

-Let's add other types of values
+Let's add now other types of values to the JSON object.

 ```json
 {